SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 ### Pacman

-Arch linux use `pacman` to mange it's packages.
+Arch linux use `pacman` to manage its packages.
 It's really good and fast.
 You can learn about it with more details in the archwiki.

 - [pacman - ArchWiki](https://wiki.archlinux.org/title/Pacman)
 - [pacman/Tips and tricks - ArchWiki](https://wiki.archlinux.org/title/Pacman/Tips_and_tricks)